Our Lady of Consolation: Reggio Calabria

-The devotion started when the Bishop of Cavaillon, Girolamo Cancelli invited twelve friars of the Order of Capuchins to the site donated by the Italian nobleman Giovanni Bernardo Mileto where an existing smaller statue of the "Madonna of Consolation" was already enshrined.
+The devotion started when the Bishop of Cavaillon, Girolamo Cancelli invited twelve friars of the Order of Capuchins to the site donated by the Italian nobleman Giovanni Bernardo Mileto where an existing smaller statue was already enshrined.
 They finished a cloister in 1569 using the new rules of the Franciscan Order.

 The Italian nobleman Lord Camillo Diano tasked the artisan Nicolò Andrea Capriolo in 1547 to make a larger image under this title.
-The canvas depicts Mary seated on a throne holding the Child Jesus and flanked by Saint Francis of Assisi holding a cross and a Bible and Saint Anthony of Padua holding a Lily flower and Christian book while a pair of Angels crown the head of the Madonna.
+The canvas depicts Mary seated on a throne holding the Child Jesus and flanked by Saint Francis of Assisi holding a cross and a Bible and Saint Anthony of Padua holding a Lily flower and Christian book while a pair of Angels crown the head of Our Lady.

 According to pious legend, this large painting mysteriously disappeared from its original place in Reggio Calabria Cathedral, only to be re-discovered by a young shepherd on the nearby hill of Eremo.
 The painting was brought back to the cathedral, only to be found again on the same hill.
 The faithful took this as a supernatural sign from the Blessed Virgin Mary and built a church on the exact site where the icon had appeared.
 The image remains today in what is known as the Basilica of Our Lady of Consolation in Eremo, Calabria.
 The first organized procession was recorded in 1636.
 The local townspeople decorated the image with silver crowns on their own accord on 10 November 1693 in thanksgiving for the earthquake relief in January 1693.
 These crowns are now located on the backside panel of the framed image.

 Pope Innocent XIII granted the image a canonical coronation on 15 September 1722 with ornate crowns offered by the Vatican Chapter, currently installed on the image.

 The local government further decreed the Marian title as their city patroness on 26 August 1752.
-The church was originally dedicated to Saint Theodore the Martyr and Saint Catherine of Alexandria but the enshrinement of the image dedicated it to the Madonna by popular demand.
-It was completely damaged due to earthquake in 1908 and was rebuilt in 1965.
-A new altar was made and modern bronze panels were crafted by Italian artist Alessandro Monteleone (1897—1967).
+The church was originally dedicated to Saint Theodore the Martyr and Saint Catherine of Alexandria but the enshrinement of the image dedicated it to Our Lady of Consolation of the Afflicted by popular demand.
+The church was completely damaged due to earthquake in 1908 and was rebuilt in 1965.
+A new altar was made and modern bronze panels were crafted by Italian artist Alessandro Monteleone (1897–1967).

 Pope Paul VI raised the shrine to the status of Minor Basilica via the decree Rhegium Urbs on 28 November 1971.
-The image was stolen from its shrine on 17 August 1982 but was returned a few days later due to public outcry.
+The image was stolen from its shrine on 17 August 1982 but was returned a few days later due to great public outcry.